smiffy6969/razor-naff/README.md

 ```

-We regsiter the new app as a custom element application, bootstraping the name to the elements found (so you can use the app more than once per page, and embed apps in apps too).
+We register the new app as a custom element application, bootstraping the name to the elements found (so you can use the app more than once per page, and embed apps in apps too).
 It is best to create some sort of properties object to hold all app properties, this stops binding issues when using repeats in your binding, pluss it keeps things neet and makes you declare all properties (use something: null to declare new property).
 From this point on your good to go, the ready function is provided as a kickstart to your app, and everything else is up to you.
 All features off application elements are the same as custom elements, we just set it up a little different, so all of the above web components info works here too.
 Simply put we are just creating a simple new element to house our app without the templating stuff.